PalNilsson/bamboo/docs/mcp.md

 The planner validates output against the `Plan` Pydantic model and performs at most one repair attempt.
 If both attempts fail, a structured error is returned (not raised).

+Each planner LLM call now emits an `llm_call` trace span with `tool="bamboo_plan"`, so token counts appear correctly in the TUI `/costs` output when the planner is active (i.e. when `/fastpath off` is set or for questions that bypass the deterministic fast-path).

 The authoritative plan schema: